SOCS5911 Fieldwork in Complex and Hostile Places

 - 12 points

-- Typically this unit is assessed in the following ways: (1) participation; (2) written fieldwork report; and (3) a research plan.
+- Indicative assessments in this unit are as follows: (1) participation and (2) written fieldwork plan.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr David Mickler